Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 # Start a project

 It's time to get your Web-site project off the ground.
-In the exercises that follow, you will create a directory to serve as your project directory and create a simple HTML file in it.
+In the exercises that follow, you will create a directory to serve as the project directory for the site and create a simple HTML file in it.
 Then you will place that directory under Git's control by turning it into a Git repo.
-Finally, you will tk.
+Finally, you will make some changes in the directory and learn to how commit the changes.

-The first step is to make a directory to hold your project, with a file in it (because git ignores empty directories).
-"Cats" is a little unimaginative, but it's easy to type.
-(Feel free to use something else -- nothing inside the working tree depends on the directory it's in.)
-Since this will be a website, the first file you need to create is **index.html**.

 There are actually two ways to create a Git working tree on your computer.
 One is to create a Git repo in an existing directory; the other is to clone an existing Git repository.
 You will see how the latter works in a subsequent unit.
-For now, you'll start from scratch with an existing directory.
+For now, let's start from scratch with an existing directory.

 ## Create a repository and working tree